yamedvedya/lm_analysis/readme.txt

 Installation:

 To start server the "CameraDevice" attribute - the tango address of image source - has to be provided:

-In case you use this server with CameraViewer, you need to add 3 more attributes:

-"Flip_H" - define whether the source picture has to be flipped horizontally.
-Could be True or False.
-"Flip_V" -  define whether the source picture has to be flipped vertically.
-Could be True or False.
-"Rotate_Angle" - define the rotation angle in 90 deg steps (!!).
-E.g. Rotate_Angle = 3 means 270 deg rotation
-The CameraViewer updates them automatically during start.

 Operation: